-The passage of a permanent .25% sales & use tax in Portage County provides the continuing funding source to stabilize the Authority's future.
-With the expected changes in federal and state grant funding, and the continuously rising costs for labor, fuel, and insurance the Authority is continually evaluating the current transportation services to ensure that it is resilient, relevant, and sustainable for many years to come.
-The continued goal of the Authority will be to improve the efficiency and on-time performance of our service and meet the needs of those who need it the most.
-The Authority's future outlook is cautiously optimistic due to the development in the Brimfield area; although, there are many unknown variables related to the COVID-19 world pandemic and the scarcity of resources.
+In 2005, the passage of a permanent .25% sales & use tax in Portage County provided a continuing funding source to stabilize the Authority's financial future.
+With the expected unpredictability of federal and state grant funding, and the continuously rising costs for labor, fuel, and insurance, the Authority is continually evaluating their current transportation services to ensure that they are resilient, relevant, and sustainable for many years to come.
 The award of the TIGER grant in FY2009, to construct the Kent Central Gateway Multimodal Transit Facility, was the catalyst for an accessible downtown Kent experience.
-Creating a transit-oriented, walkable, vibrant downtown is providing economic development and increasing the livability of the area for residents and students.
-The Kent Central Gateway includes 10 transit bus bays, bicycle amenities, and potential retail, and office space along Erie Street.
-In addition, private developers and the City of Kent have partnered with the Authority to plan for revitalization of downtown around the Kent Central Gateway Multimodal facility.
-Considering the current COVID-19 world pandemic and the decrease of downtown patrons, the immediate future is being closely monitored to ensure that it can remain self-sustainable.
+Creating a transit-oriented, walkable, vibrant downtown continues to provide economic development and increased livability of the area for residents and students.
+The Kent Central Gateway includes 10 transit bus bays, 3 floors of public parking, bicycle amenities, and retail or office space along Erie Street.